 This publication explains how to determine the volume of a tree using a scale (Biltmore) stick and provides a template for making a scale stick.

 This publication provides guidance on who is responsible for the maintenance and care of public and private trees in a community.

 Qualified North Carolina owners of soundly managed commercial forestland have been eligible for property tax reductions since 1974 through the state’s forestry present-use property tax program.
 To be eligible for Forestry Present Use Valuation, qualified forestland must be actively engaged in the commercial growing of trees under sound management (NC General Statues 105 277.2- 277.7).
 Commercial growing of trees will entail a harvest as a thinning, partial, or complete harvest of trees (as prescribed in the forest management plan filed with the county tax office).
 This publication provides a brief overview of the complicated law.

-Historic price data for delivered timber, prices paid upon delivery to the mill, from 1988-2019 for North Carolina.
+Historic price data for standing timber from 1976-2020 for North Carolina.
 Data are reported for four timber product categories (pine sawtimber and pulpwood, and mixed hardwood sawtimber and pulpwood) for Eastern North Carolina, Western North Carolina, the State of North Carolina, and the Southeast United States.